cvicentiu/WindowFunctions-Course/COURSE.md

 This covers all the topics related to Common Table Expressions.
 Next we will dive into another advanced SQL feature, that works well in conjuction with what we've learned so far.

 ## Window Functions
-Window functions are a an advanced kind of SQL function.
+Window functions are an advanced kind of SQL function.
 The following figure shows the power of window functions:

 ![Window Function reference](./img/window-function-reference.png)